 March 26, 2020 – Covid – 19 Lockdown begins.
 So we make a hasty escape from Auckland city and were relieved to finally arrive on the island.

 Water boundaries bring a sense of added safety and isolation.
 And solitude and challenge.

 With movements restricted to inside the house and around the section I was soon reaching for my camera.
 And taking a second look at the microcosm I was living in.
 It was an opportunity to shoot and create new work.
 Taking photos always keeps me happy!

-Although we’re mostly surrounded by bush, an evening stroll outside has floral rewards.
+Although we’re mostly surrounded by bush, an evening stroll outside has some floral rewards.
 A few beauties have managed to survive the dry island summer.
 Hibiscus, a quintessential island flower, flourishes here.
 They are resilient and colourful.

 Birds abound.
 Kaka (native bush Parrot) do a low noisy fly by.
 Morepork (small bush dwelling Owl) call in the dead of night.
 Kereru (native Wood Pigeon) swoop and soar.
 Piwakawaka (native Fantail) flit cheekily about and a NZ Kingfisher darts by in a wondrous flash of blue/green iridescence.